Get ready for one of the hottest cricket tours of the year as India takes on Australia in a high-voltage run of ODIs and T20Is.

 To survive 235 pressure, you must keep the run rate alive in Powerplay and protect key batters in the middle to avoid a late collapse.

-If India posts 235 plus, you need a Warner or Maxwell style 50-ball ton.
+If India posts 235 plus, you need a Warner or Maxwell-style 50-ball ton.
 Without that, stopping a 235-run T20I chase against India is almost impossible.

 See Also: T20 Cricket Guide: Format, India Team Schedule and Betting

 This tour will be full of flashback moments.
-A glance across the pitch and you spot the same faces you once planned with, laughed with, and celebrated wins with in the IPL.
+A glance across the pitch and you spot the same faces you once planned with, laughed with, and celebrated wins with in IPL.

 The same guy who shared your net sessions, travel days, and dressing-room jokes is now plotting your downfall in national colours.
-There is no need for ice-breaking here.Every quirk, every shot, every bowling setup has already been studied.

 Now, it is all about using that knowledge first.